 English Language Proficiency Exam

 Students whose native language is not English must take the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or the Michigan English Language Assessment Battery (MELAB).
-Preference in admission will be given to students who score 600 or above on the TOEFL paper exam, 100 or above on the TOEFL internet exam, 7.0 or above on the IELTS, or 84 or above on the MELAB.
+Preference in admission will be given to students who score 100 or above, with a writing score of 24 or better and a reading score of 22 or better, on the TOEFL internet exam, 7.0 or above on the IELTS, or 84 or above on the MELAB.

 Some applicants may be required to enroll in English as a Second Language or in composition courses during their first year in the graduate program.
 This requirement is waived for applicants who have completed one academic year of study at an American (or other English-speaking) university.